kwatog/ebrose/RECOMMENDATIONS.md

-# Mazarbul Code Review and Improvements
+# Ebrose Code Review and Improvements

 This document captures a focused review of `requirements-codex.md` and the current codebase, with concrete, high‑impact recommendations.